Few Have Understood --

 Forty years prior to the devastation of Jerusalem and the Temple, Jeremiah offered this commentary --

-YEHOVAH says that although Israel was placed at the center of the world, as a witness, she ended up rebelling and thumbing her nose at His Way -- more wickedly than the nations around her (Ezekiel 5:6)!
+YEHOVAH says that although Israel was placed at the center of the world, as a witness, she ended up rebelling and thumbing her nose at His Way -- more wickedly than all the pre-Adamic nations around her (Ezekiel 5:6)!

 Most nations brush over their failures and boast about their successes (see Egyptian history) as they record their national epics; but in sharp contrast the Hebrew Prophets relate the 833 year tale of Israel's failure and sins with an almost brutal frankness.
-There was, however, a brief glimmer of hope in the late 6th century B.C. when some of the Jewish exiles returned from Babylon under the leadership of Ezra and Nehemiah and rebuilt the Temple and the city of Jerusalem.
+There was, however, a brief glimmer of hope in the late 6th century B.C. when some of the Judahite exiles returned from Babylon under the leadership of Ezra and Nehemiah and rebuilt the Temple and the city of Jerusalem.

 Yet, for the most part, the history of the Second Temple period -- from the perspective of the realization of the Abrahamic Plan -- was a failure.
 The northern "lost tribes" never returned to the Land as all the Prophets had predicted.
 The history of that period is filled with violence, political corruption and intrigue, fratricide and foreign domination.
 Finally Jerusalem was devastated once again by the Romans, the Temple burnt, and the Jews of Judea were scattered around the Mediterranean world (70-135 A.D.).

 But what of the global mission of Israel as a whole?
 What of this Abrahamic Plan to fill the earth with the Knowledge and Way of YEHOVAH God?
 Clearly, this has not been realized -- even down to our day.